In this lesson, we’re going to learn about the Comparable

 The sorting problem

-Consider the problem of sorting a list of objects, any objects.
-You’ve probably studied a number of sorting algorithms like insertion sort, merge sort, quick sort, etc. They all work slightly differently, but ultimately the outcome is the same: applying a sort function to a collection of data should give you back that same collection, with the items arranged in order.
+You’ve probably studied a number of sorting algorithms like insertion sort, merge sort, quicksort, etc. They all work slightly differently, but ultimately the outcome is the same: given a collection of data, they each give you back that same collection with the items arranged in order.

 The “in order” in the sentence above is actually doing a lot of work.